Behind the Elizabeth Collection: Reimagining Tudor Jewels for Today

 Elizabeth I and the Art of the Image

 There was always intent behind historical jewels.
 For Elizabeth I, every detail in her portraits was deliberate.
 A string of pearls, a sun, a rose - these weren't just decorative touches.
 They were part of how she told the world who she was: intelligent, strategic, and unmistakably powerful.
-The Virgin Queen, "Gloriana," and the figure of the Golden Age.
-That use of jewellery to communicate something deeper still resonates today and it's a thread we followed closely.
+She was the Virgin Queen, Gloriana, the figure of a golden age.
+That use of jewellery to communicate something deeper still resonates today, and it's a thread we followed closely.

 Queen Elizabeth I ('The Ditchley portrait') by Marcus Gheeraerts the Younger oil on canvas, circa 1592 NPG 2561 © National Portrait Gallery, London